shauninman/Ejecta-Desktop-Polyfill/README.md

 # Ejecta Desktop Polyfill

 [Ejecta](http://impactjs.com/ejecta) by Dominic Szablewski is a browserless canvas implementation for iOS.
-This (dumb?) polyfill allows you to run your Ejecta project in desktop Safari.
+This polyfill allows you to run your Ejecta project in desktop Safari.

 Implements `ejecta.inlcude()`, `ejecta.landscape`, `ejecta.openURL()`, and `ejecta.getText()`.
 Includes [Touché](https://github.com/davidcalhoun/touche) by David Calhoun.